SepSoup/Mine-Sweeper/README.md

 ## Gameplay Overview

-Sep's Minesweeper is a strategy puzzle game where the player aims to clear a grid of cells without triggering hidden mines.
+this is a strategy puzzle game where the player aims to clear a grid of cells without triggering hidden mines.
 The game presents a rectangular grid with a mixture of safe cells and mines.
 The player interacts with the grid by left-clicking to reveal cells and right-clicking to mark potential mines.
 The goal is to reveal all safe cells while avoiding mines.

 ## Game Components